sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 **PacBio Sequencing:**

-**1.** DNA is immobolized at the bottom of a small well with a DNA polymerase.
+**1.** DNA is immobilized at the bottom of a small well with a DNA polymerase.

-**2.** Flourescent nucleotides are introduced to into the well, each labeled with a unique flourophore.
+**2.** Fluorescent nucleotides are introduced to into the well, each labeled with a unique fluorophore.

 **3.** Light from the bottom of the well makes the bases fluoresce as they are added to the DNA template by the polymerase and the sequence of light colors is recorded.